learnk8s/learnk8s.io/src/microsAuthentication/content.md

 }
 ```

-In this case, the token you will use to authenticate to the API server as well as verify the status
-of is the same.

-Thus, the curl command to run in the pod shell session is:
+Thus, the `curl` command to run in the pod shell session is:

 ```terminal|command=1-6|title=bash
 curl --cacert ${CACERT} -X "POST" \